unfoldingWord/door43-enqueue-job-test/enqueue/README.md

 # Door43-Enqueue-Job

-This (shorter) README is for the Docker Hub long description.
+This (shorter) README was for the Docker Hub long description (but that doesn't actually work in Docker it seems).

 This container is part of tX translationConverter platform initiated by a commit to the DCS (Door43 Content Service) at [door43.org](https://door43.org/).